shriabhishekk/CS-Assignment/README.md

    - Open Postman.
    - Set method to **POST**.
    - Enter URL: `http://localhost:5000/upload`
+   - or `https://cs-assignment.onrender.com/upload`  **If you want to test it live on the deployed wesite**

    - Go to the **Body** section → Select **form-data**.
    - Add a key **file** (type: **File**), and upload an XML file.
    - Click **Send**.